Best X399/TR4 Motherboards For Intense Computing Workloads

 Socket: AMD socket TR4 | Chipset: X399 | Graphics Output: HDMI/DP | Audio: Realtek ALC1220-VB codec | Form Factor: E-ATX

 Taking a look at the software department, we have our traditional Smart Fan 5 which features multiple temperature sensors with hybrid fan headers and Fan Stop.
 Furthermore, you can disable RGB LED lights from the BIOS.
 To conclude, it is a great board if we exclude the voltage spikes which must be handled through manual tweaking from BIOS and precision Boost.
 Lastly, the windows task manager fails to read the CPU frequencies correctly so IMMOU for the Windows to run correctly.
-As a summary, this board is design to hit all the boxes in your list with its all-rounder features emboldened to a degree to fulfill gaming as well as other needs.
+In summary, this board checks almost all of the right boxes.

 Socket: AMD socket TR4 | Chipset: X399 | Graphics Output: N/A | Audio: Realtek ALC1220-VB codec 7.1 Channel High Definition Audio | Form Factor: ATX

 This is MSI’s white knight redeeming its predecessors’ shortcomings.
-It is one sturdy ATX board reinforced with metal backplate and all the slots are aluminum reinforced.
+It is one sturdy ATX board reinforced with a metal backplate and all the slots are aluminum reinforced.
 This shines the brightest in the connectivity department, this board emboldens the M.2 performance as all the shielded M.2 drives are directly wired to the CPU, unlike the Intel motherboards, boosting the M.2 throughput to mind-blowing levels i.e, 12 Gbps out of three 4 Gbps M.2 cards.
-We have an MSI overclock switch on the board, which is a knob that can be turned up to 11 levels of preset overclocks.

 For those fellows who are suckers for dynamic designing and cool visuals, this is an absolute feast.
-You can lace up the board with RGB LEDs all over and the adjustable heatsink covers bring more playfulness to the mix.
+You can lace up the board with RGB LEDs all over.
+The adjustable heatsink covers bring more playfulness to the mix.
 There are three colors for the covers, namely, carbon, silver, and golden available for you to change the looks once in a while.

 They’ve churned out a smart cooling set up to cope with different temperature ranges.
-There are plenty of fan headers onboard and you have complete control over them via Total Fan Control, you can set four temperature targets which will adjust the fan speeds automatically.
+There are plenty of fan headers on board and you have complete control over them via Total Fan Control.
 We’ve observed impressive thermals of 26 degrees C at idle and 40 degrees C under load for the VRM.

 It has the new BIOS which is pretty much similar to the previous one with few additional features.
 You can now switch between simple and advanced interface to tweak up the system per your expertise.
-We observed mouse lag while using the BIOS, this is merely a product of MSI’s measure to make the BIOS usable even without the processor or RAM installed.
+We observed mouse lag while using the BIOS, but it was still usable.

 It is safe to say that this board is a jack spot for the gamers who seek out stable performance while gaming whether the system is under a load of minor background tasks or not, it efficiently utilizes the multi-core threading of the processor.

-On the edge of the motherboard, there are VRM heatsinks which have heat pipes to carry the heat to the back of the motherboard.
-And then there’s an Extreme OC switch for extreme overclocking, just flip the switch and it will override some of the safeties on your CPU.
+On the edge of the motherboard, we have VRM heatsinks.
+These have heat pipes to carry the heat to the back of the board.
+We also have what AsRock calls an Extreme OC chip.
+Of course, this doesn’t do all that much.
+However, it does override some of the voltage limits and safety measures.

 ASRock BIOS is very seamless and works efficiently, the BIOS reset button comes in handy on many occasions.
-However, its boot times are slightly slow, boots in about 26-27 seconds on an SSD and the BIOS load is probably the slowest part of the boot but as once the Windows actually starts loading, it’s ready in seconds.
+However, its boot times are slightly slow, boots in about 26-27 seconds on an SSD and the BIOS load is probably the slowest part of the boot but once the Windows actually starts loading, it’s ready in seconds.
 More importantly, this board fully supports Linux and Debian based OS besides Windows 7 and 10.
-Furthermore, due to the more favorable IOMMU mapping on Linux, this board is especially good for supporting VMs using PCIe/IOMMU pass through.